 And when those thoughts come pouring in, and they will, just observe and let them flow by.
 It’s just like when you get a little pang in the knee while running.
 You don’t immediately stop and call an uber right?
 It’s just your knee giving you a little information about its status.
 A thought comes in during meditation and it’s a status update from your mind.
 Notice it, and let it go.
 I think of it as a cleansing, meditation is mental floss, that thought needed to be cleared.

-For more on meditation and how to fit it into your life, send me a message from my contact form!
+For more on meditation and how to fit it into your life, send me an email message, or set up a connection call” and link the connection call https://inhabitjoy.com/book-appointment/

 Wishing you peace and joy!